Stock Investment Tips for Beginners

 4. Do the math

 Sound investing, or a trading strategy, generally boils down to the numbers.
-That means quantifying and weighing how much risk you're taking against potential rewards, understanding what's "expensive" versus "cheap," and other numbers-based assessments.
+That means quantifying and weighing risk against potential rewards, understanding what's "expensive" versus "cheap," and making other numbers-based assessments.

 Ready to crunch the numbers?
-One place to start is with the price-to-earnings (P/E) ratio, which is a widely followed benchmark for gauging whether a stock is overvalued, undervalued, or about where it should be.
+One place to start is with the price-to-earnings (P/E) ratio, which is a widely followed benchmark for gauging whether a stock is overvalued, undervalued, or priced about where it should be.
 P/E ratios, also known as P/E multiples, measure how much investors are willing to pay per dollar of a company's profits.
-A stock's P/E ratio is most telling when compared against other industry peers, as well as to broad market benchmarks such as the S&P 500.
+A stock's P/E ratio is most telling when compared against other industry peers, as well as to broad-market benchmarks like the S&P 500® index.

 5. Commit to investment goals

-It's also a good idea to carefully plot your short-, medium-, and long-term goals and time horizons; recognize the difference between "investing" and "trading"; define the type of investor or trader you are; and develop a profile that best suits your goals and comfort with risk.
+It's also a good idea to carefully plan short-, medium-, and long-term goals and time horizons, recognize the difference between "investing" and "trading," define the type of investor or trader you are, and develop a profile that best suits your goals and risk tolerance.

 Some professionals have equated trading to dating.
-They take a shorter time—say, three to six months—to audition various candidates to add to a portfolio.
-Investing, then, is more like a marriage, involving long-term decisions—six months or longer—based on criteria that matter deeply to each trader's profile.
-Remember, you're seeking a long-term trend or partner.
+Traders will typically take a shorter time—say, three to six months—to audition various candidates to add to a longer-term portfolio.
+Investing, then, is more like a long-term relationship—six months or longer—based on criteria that matter deeply to each trader's profile and are projected to stand the test of time.